 Parent regulations Faculty Board's supplementary rules 3.
-Selection

-4 In selecting between applicants who meet the requirements laid down in Sections 35 & 36 their ability to benefit from the course of study programmes shall be taken into account.
+Selection In selecting between applicants who meet the requirements laid down in Sections 35 & 36 their ability to benefit from the course of study programmes shall be taken into account.
 The higher education institution determines which assessment criteria shall be used in determining the ability to benefit from the courses and study programmes.
 However, the fact that an applicant is considered able to transfer credits from prior courses and study programmes or for pro- fessional or vocational experience may not alone give the applicant priority over other applicants.
 (Higher Education Ordinance 7:41) Selection to third-cycle studies shall be based on the general and specific entry requirements laid down in the general study syllabus and on assessments of the applicants' overall ability to benefit from the studies.
-(Rules and Regulations 5.2) The selection of applicants for third-cycle studies is to be prepared in such a way that enables participation by a representative appointed by the students.
-(Admission Regulations § 3.4) The following selection criteria will be applied: - credentials for previous education - assessment of the applicant's ability to benefit from third-level education - a degree project or equivalent independent project - a written description of the intended disser- tation project, which must be included in the application.
-Documented professional experience as a teacher is an added advantage.
-The applicant may supplement the applica- tion documents with interviews and refer- ences.
+(Rules and Regulations 4.2) The following selection criteria will be applied: - credentials for a first-cycle programme - credentials for a second-cycle programme, as set out in the specific entry requirements - relevance of prior education to the planned third-cycle programme - assessment of the applicant's ability to benefit from third-level education - where applicable, assessment of the appli- cant's ability to work in a research group The applicant may supplement the applica- tion documents with interviews and refer- ences.
 Selection may not be done in a way that specifically benefits applicants who have previously worked on projects or have had project employment at the supervisor's department.

+The selection of applicants for third-cycle studies is to be prepared in such a way that enables participation by a representative appointed by the students.
+(Admission Regulations § 3.4)

 Parent regulations Faculty Board's supplementary rules 4.
-Admission

-Calls for applications for third-cycle studies are to facilitate competition among applicants.
+Admission Calls for applications for third-cycle studies are to facilitate competition among applicants.
 Calls are to be made in ways and via channels that are conductive to the University's aim of increasing its rate of international recruitments.
 Consequently, calls must be published in both Swedish and English.
 The time periods between an announcement of a call for applications and the application deadline must be at least three weeks.
-(Rules and Regulations 4.1).

-The rules concerning calls for applications for third-cycle studies may be disregarded in the following cases:

-- admission of a third-cycle student finances within a framework where the University of Gothenburg does not serve as employer (external positions, so-called samverkansdoktorand),

-- admission of a third-cycle student financed via stipends according to Section 6 below, and

-- when a third-cycle student changes higher education institution or subject area.
-(Rules and Regulations 4.4)

-Calls for applications for third-cycle studies are to include information about:

-- the subject area in question,

-- financing of the announced position(s),

-- the assessment criteria used to assess applicants' ability to benefit from the studies, and

-- the degree that the announced position(s) will lead to upon completion of the studies.(Rules and Regulations 4.2)

-A call for applications for third-cycle studies may not include any entry requirements that are not stated in the Higher Education Act, the Higher Education Ordinance and the applicable general study syllabus.
-(Rules and Regulations 4.3)

-The Vice-Chancellor has delegated all admission decisions and management duties with respect to third-cycle studies to the respective Heads of Department.
-(Rules and Regulations 2.4)

-Third-cycle admission decisions are made by the Head of Department.
-Admission decisions must be registered promptly in the University's computer-based documentation system Ladok, and all applicants must be notified of the decision within three weeks.
-Admission decisions are final and cannot be appealed.
-(Rules and Regulations 5.9) Advertisements must be published on the university website under "Job Opportunities" in both Swedish and English.
-The advertisement shall also be forwarded to relevant departments at other Swedish institutions of higher education.
-Advertising in daily newspapers or the trade press is recommended.
+(Rules and Regulations 3.1).
+The rules concerning calls for applications for third-cycle studies may be disregarded in the following cases: - admission of a third-cycle student finances within a framework where the University of Gothenburg does not serve as employer (external positions, so-called samverkans- doktorand), - admission of a third-cycle student financed via stipends according to Section 5 below, and - when a third-cycle student changes higher education institution or subject area.
+(Rules and Regulations 3.4) Calls for applications for third-cycle studies are to include information about: - the subject area in question, - financing of the announced position(s), - the degree that the announced position(s), - the degree that the announced position(s) will lead to upon completion of the stud- ies.(Rules and Regulations 3.2) A call for applications for third-cycle studies may not include any entry requirements that are not stated in the Higher Education Act, the Higher Education Ordinance and the applicable general study syllabus.
+(Rules and Regulations 3.3) Advertisements must be published on the university website under "Job Opportunities" in both Swedish and English.
+The advertise- ment shall also be forwarded to relevant departments at other Swedish institutions of higher education.
+Advertising in daily news- papers or the trade press is recommended.
 The minimum application period is three weeks.

-Admission decisions are delegated to the Head of the Department at the Admitting Department.
-Doctoral students admitted to this third-cycle programme may be admitted to the Centre for Educational Science and Teacher Research (CUL), after consultation with the CUL administration.
+Admission decisions are delegated to the Head of the Department at the Admitting Department, and may not be delegated to anyone else.